A Personal Reflection

 My actions harmed others as much as they harmed me.
 So, to bring healing to myself and others, I had to open up with those I had hurt.
 Owning and sharing these traumatic events was not easy at first but ended up being cathartic for all involved.
 They needed healing as much as I did.

-Working a 12-step program has brought about more healing that I ever imagined possible.
+Working a 12-step program has brought about more healing than I ever imagined possible.
 When I was able to see where I was coming from, I was able to openly share that with those who love and care about me.

 I have been blessed beyond measure to have friends and family who, for the most part, have accepted me for who I am and the trauma I have caused.
 The only instance where closure has yet to come is with my brother.
-He is older that I am, a real man’s man.
+He is older than I am, a real man’s man.
 He is not one to sit down and talk about feelings.
 That is okay; he is who he is.
 I am glad to say that he sees a different person in me after almost three years into recovery.
 He can see that changes in my life are moving me on a different trajectory than my past.
 When the time comes to discuss the past, it will present itself as organically as the events that caused the trauma.
-I have to respect that sharing the traumatic events of my life with him are not in my timing.
+I have to respect that sharing the traumatic events of my life with him is not in my timing.
 He may not be ready.
 Maybe I am not ready.

 I know that being able to come to terms with the trauma in my life has changed me.
-I am no longer bound by guilt and shame and pains of my past.
+I am no longer bound by the guilt and shame and pains of my past.
 Today I can live as authentically as I know how as I move forward.